 The ground-floor restaurant space is now Casa Tua, the Miami members' club making its New York debut as the hotel's exclusive food and beverage partner.
 Hotel guests get access regardless of membership status, which is the main reason to book direct rather than through third parties.
 The Italian menu is a meaningful step up from standard hotel dining, and the members-only atmosphere carries over.

 The MICHELIN Key arrived within months of the September 2024 reopening, which is unusual speed in any market.
 It signals that the guide had been watching the Corinthia brand and was ready to reward the quality of the restoration immediately.
-For a property that had been dark for four years, the Key is a meaningful reset and part of what has kept rates above $1,200 since day one.
+For a property that had been dark for four years, the Key is a meaningful reset and part of what has kept rates at the top of the Upper East Side since day one.

 A MICHELIN Key arrived within months of the reopening, which is unusually fast in any market.
 Casa Tua Members' Club took over the ground-floor dining space where Cafe Boulud previously operated, and Bar Pleiades remains as the hotel bar.
 Twenty-three thousand Instagram followers is soft for a building of this budget, and 2026 is the booking window before the UES rediscovers the address.